TrainingSetAcademy/Peafowl/README.md

 # Description
 ```
-  Peafowl is a Collection of Malware Anlaysis and Reverse Engineering tools,
+  Peafowl is a Collection of open source Malware Anlaysis and Reverse Engineering tools,
   integrated into Windows ContextMenu using kuShellExtension Tool.
 ```